Analyzing AON (AON) and The Competition

-AON (NYSE: AON) is one of 19 public companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its rivals?
-We will compare AON to similar businesses based on the strength of its risk, valuation, earnings, profitability, dividends, analyst recommendations and institutional ownership.
+AON (NYSE: AON) is one of 19 public companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its peers?
+We will compare AON to similar businesses based on the strength of its institutional ownership, profitability, analyst recommendations, valuation, dividends, earnings and risk.

-84.1% of AON shares are held by institutional investors.
-Comparatively, 59.6% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
-0.4% of AON shares are held by company insiders.
-Comparatively, 20.3% of shares of all “Insurance agents, brokers, & service” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares AON and its rivals gross revenue, earnings per share and valuation.
+This table compares AON and its peers revenue, earnings per share and valuation.

 |Gross Revenue